antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 ### Service Discovery

 One of the key pieces of building any distributed application is the ability to call remote services.
 As part of .NET Aspire, we've built a new service discovery library, **Microsoft.Extensions.ServiceDiscovery**.
-This library provides the core abstraction and various implementations of client side service discovery and load balancing that enable seamless integration with HttpClientFactory, and YARP, and also in deployed environments Kuberentes.
+This library provides the core abstraction and various implementations of client side service discovery and load balancing that enable seamless integration with HttpClientFactory, and YARP, and also in deployed environments Kuberentes and Azure Container Apps.

 Learn more about service discovery here: [Service discovery in .NET Aspire](https://learn.microsoft.com/dotnet/aspire/service-discovery/overview)

-### Deploying an Aspire Solution
+### Deploying an Aspire Application

-The final artifacts of a .NET Aspire solution are .NET apps and configuration that can be deployed to your cloud environments.
-With the strong container-first mindset of Aspire, the .NET SDK native container builds serve as a valuable tool to publish these apps to containers trivially.
+The final artifacts of a .NET Aspire application are .NET apps and configuration that can be deployed to your cloud environments.
+With the strong container-first mindset of Aspire, the .NET SDK native container builds serve as a valuable tool to publish these apps to containers with ease.

-While .NET Aspire itself doesn't natively provide a direct mechanism to deploy your applications to their final destinations, the Application Model as described above knows all about the solution, it's dependencies, configurations, and connections to each services.
-With this knowledge the Application Model has, we have enabled Aspire to produce a manifest definition that describes all of these relationships and dependencies that tools can consume, augment, and build upon for deployment.
+While .NET Aspire itself doesn't natively provide a direct mechanism to deploy your applications to their final destinations, the Application Model as described above knows all about the application, it's dependencies, configurations, and connections to each services.
+The application model can produce a manifest definition that describes all of these relationships and dependencies that tools can consume, augment, and build upon for deployment.

-It is with this manifest that we've enabled getting your Aspire solution to Azure using Azure Container Apps in the simplest and fastest way possible.
-Working with new capabilities in the Azure Developer CLI and .NET Aspire, these combined experiences enable you to quickly detect an Aspire environment, understand the solution, and immediately provision and deploy the Azure resources in one step.
+With this manifest, we've enabled getting your Aspire application into Azure using Azure Container Apps in the simplest and fastest way possible.
+Working with new capabilities in the Azure Developer CLI and .NET Aspire, these combined experiences enable you to quickly detect an Aspire environment, understand the application, and immediately provision and deploy the Azure resources in one step.

 <p>[iframe width="752" height="423" src="azdinit-fast-dotnet-aspire.mp4" title=".NET Aspire - AZD Init Fast Start" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen]</p>